hpe-dev-incubator/hpe-dev-portal/content/blog/learn-what-you-can-do-with-hpe-data-services-cloud-console-api-in-just-3-minutes.md

 disable: false
 tags:
   - hpe-greenlake
-  - hpe-greenalke-cloud-platform
+  - hpe-greenlake-cloud-platform
   - data-services-cloud-console
 ---
 [HPE Data Services Cloud Console](https://developer.hpe.com/greenlake/data-services-cloud-console/home/), available through the [HPE GreenLake edge-to-cloud platform](https://developer.hpe.com/greenlake/hpe-greenlake-cloud-platform/home/), is a Software-as-a-service (SaaS) based cloud console application that delivers a suite of cloud data services that enable a unified data operations as a service for storage infrastructure, simplify storage and data management, and bring the cloud experience to wherever data lives.
 Data Services Cloud Console also offers a unified and fully programmable API that enables developers to automate data infrastructure management.

 If you’re looking for a quick way to discover everything you can do with the HPE GreenLake Data Services Cloud Console API using popular tools that doesn’t require programming such as Postman, this blog post is definitely for you.

 As you know, one of the benefits of working within a community is the ability to take advantage of open collaboration, sharing hints, tools, and resources.
-This is exactly what we are doing here.
+This is exactly what I am doing here.
 This post helps you get started with the Data Services Cloud Console API for HPE GreenLake for Block Storage cloud data service by taking advantage of the Postman collection contributed by one of our HPE Developer Community members.

 > **Note:** This blog post assumes you have created an [HPE GreenLake account](https://console.greenlake.hpe.com/) and joined your account to your company account (also called an ***organization***).
 You also got assigned appropriate roles and permissions by the administrator for your organization in order to access HPE data services resources (for example storage arrays and volumes) through the Data Services Cloud Console application instances.
 A Data Service Cloud Console application instance is a service cluster running in one of the HPE regions.